Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/Hover_in_list_of_linked_channel.md

 **Expected**

-The row should get highlighted upon hovering the cursor and the unlink button should become visible.
+The row should get highlighted upon hovering the cursor and the unlink button should become visible in the RHS of MS Teams sync plugin on MM.